mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure if the user doesn't want to edit the job the CANCEL button redirects them to Job list page with all jobs | If the user doesn't want to edit the job the CANCEL button redirects them to Job list page with all jobs | PASS
 Ensure DONE and EDIT buttons are only displayed to the appropiate user when logged in | DONE and EDIT buttons are only displayed to the appropiate user when logged in | PASS
-Ensure DONE and EDIT buttons are not displayed to everyone | DONE and EDIT buttons are not displayed to everyone | PASS
+Ensure DONE and EDIT buttons are not displayed to everyone | DONE and EDIT buttons are not displayed to everyone | PASS Ensure registration instructions are visible to the user on the Register page | Registration instructions are visible to the user on the Register page [Registration instructions](wireframes/reg_inst.png) | PASS